-Joseph A. Maciariello has done the world a great service by writing this book.
+Joseph A. Maciariello has done the world a great service by writing A Year With Peter Drucker.
 It makes perfect sense that we need to be reminded of the lessons learned from the greats sometimes, especially after they’re long gone.
 In fact, I’d rather read something with a new perspective on old, proven, great insights that work, than jumping at the latest trend, just for the sake of change.

 If you’re in a management position, or want to lead a team at your company eventually, Drucker is the best guy to learn from, hands down.
 Therefore, this book is 100% worth your time, go for it!